Ngawi (town): Traditional dances

-Orek-Orek is one of the traditional Indonesian dances originating from the Ngawi Regency, especially in the Ngawi District.
-This dance was popular in 1980, this type of dance is usually performed when an event or celebration is held and in almost every event the Orek-Orek Dance contains dynamic movements and is carried out by a pair of young people numbering four to ten people and you need to know that the art of Orek-Orek has existed since the Dutch colonial era before Indonesian independence.
+Orek-Orek is a traditional Indonesian dance originating from the Ngawi Regency, especially in the Ngawi District.
+This dance was popular in 1980, usually performed when an event or celebration is held and in almost every event the Orek-Orek Dance contains dynamic movements and is carried out by pairs of young people numbering four to ten people.
+It has existed since the Dutch colonial era.

 During the Dutch colonial era, the Dutch said that their celebrations looked messy maybe this is because the workers come from various regions, so that their dance has its own uniqueness – each and every word "morak-marik" or "urak-arik" then many people call it "orek-orek".

 This orek-orek dance depicts the excitement of the young people after doing the "Rodi" work ordered by the Dutch Government at that time the Ngawi Youth were forced to build a trans Java road from Ayer to Panarukan not only the Ngawi Youth were forced to do forced labor, but also many young people from other areas, after work they perform various performances, such as playing Ketoprak, Ludruk and they danced this dance together as entertainment to unwind after work.